melkorchained/gotlogger/README.md

 # gotlogger

-Logs moves in Game of Thrones board game (second edition).
+This library takes care of logging every move played by a player in the Game of Thrones Board Game (Second Edition).